The SIP Forum Presents:

 SIPNOC 2019 features a primary focus on issues critical to the reliable and successful deployment and operation of STIR/SHAKEN in today’s IP-based network environments, as well as associated topics including discussion of the ramifications of regulatory and legislative actions and critical security issues.

-SIPNOC 2019 will present an agenda over the course of three days that includes a combination of special presentations, mini workshops, and panel discussions — an agenda designed to address the most important STIR/SHAKEN-related topics for today’s network operator.
+SIPNOC 2019 will present an agenda over the course of three days that includes a combination of special keynotes, presentations and panel discussions — an agenda designed to address the most important STIR/SHAKEN-related topics for today’s network operator.

 Sessions, panel discussions and BOFs will focus on topics such as: